Create Your Professional Resume

 Recruiters typically spend 6-10 seconds scanning a resume.
 Keep your resume to 1-2 pages (1 page for less than 10 years of experience, 2 pages for more).
 Focus on the most relevant and impressive information that demonstrates your value to potential employers.

-Example 1: Entry-Level Position
+Example 1: Entry-Level Software Role

 Example 2: Career Change